stepmat/IratusAves/README.md

 - Range for number of pigs (two positive integers, minimum and maximum)
 - Time limit to generate levels (minutes) (positive integer)

+Note that for this generator version the "Time limit" parameter makes no difference to the generated content.

 ![Alt text](/example_screenshots/1.PNG?raw=true "example generated level #1")